Reinforcement Learning Using Quantum Boltzmann Machines: Preliminaries

 \subsection{Q-functions}

-For a stationary policy $\pi$, the \emph{Q-function} (also known as the \emph{state--value function}) is defined by mapping a pair $(s, a)$ to the expected value of the reward of the Markov chain that begins with taking action $a$ at initial state $s$ and continuing according to $\pi$ \cite{sutton-book}:
+For a stationary policy $\pi$, the \mbox{\emph{Q-function}} (also known as the \emph{action--value function}) is defined as a mapping of a pair $(s, a)$ to the expected value of the reward of the Markov chain that begins with taking action $a$ at initial state $s$ and continuing according to $\pi$~\cite{sutton-book}: